bburns/Portfolio/README.md

 * [DNA-Protein Binding](https://github.com/bburns/DNA-Protein-Binding) - Finding the DNA binding site for a protein using Python, Chimera, and FTDock

-* [Particle Simulator](https://github.com/bburns/Particle-Simulator) - Run different experiments on particles in a box and compare with expected results - Ideal Gas Law, Diffusion, Velocity Distribution
+* [Particle Simulator](https://github.com/bburns/Particle-Simulator) - Run different experiments on particles in a box and compare with expected results using MatLab - Ideal Gas Law, Diffusion, Velocity Distribution

 * [Hydrogen Orbitals](https://github.com/bburns/Hydrogen-Orbitals) - Solving the Shroedinger Equation for the first 6 Hydrogen orbitals using Fortran and Gnuplot